mvolkmann/blog/src/swift.md

 SwiftFormat can be run as a command-line tool or an Xcode extension

-To install for command-line usage, enter `brew install swiftformat`.
+To install SwiftFormat for command-line usage, enter `brew install swiftformat`.
 To format a `.swift` file, enter `swiftformat file-name.swift`.
 To format all the `.swift` files in the current directory, enter `swiftformat *.swift`.